appu1232/Discord-Selfbot/README.md

 **Logging commands**

-- ``>log`` - See what where and how you are logging.
+- ``>log`` - See what, where, and how you are logging/tracking.
 See the [Keyword Logger](#keyword-logger) section below for more commands used for keyword logging.
 A logged message:

 ![img](http://i.imgur.com/4I8B2IW.png)
 - ``>log history <n>`` or ``>log history save <n>`` - Output/save the last ``<n>`` number of messages from the chat you just used the command in, including deleted messages.
 See [Save Chat Messages](#save-chat-messages) section for more details.